Questions to Ask an Orthodontist

 Do braces hurt?

-Most patients feel pressure or tightness after getting braces and sometimes after adjustment appointments.
-Minor discomfort is normal for the first few days after you get your braces and after adjustments.
+Most patients feel pressure or tightness after getting braces and sometimes after adjustment appointments – this is normal.
 You can take Advil, Tylenol, or Ibuprofen (unless you’re allergic to these medications) as prescribed on the bottle for 3–4 days to relieve any discomfort.
 Eating soft foods like pasta, eggs, bananas, yogurt, and ice cream may also help.

 Some patients say their teeth feel loose a couple of days after their adjustments.
 This is a completely normal feeling as teeth move into their correct positions.
 Don’t worry—it’s only temporary!